lucassaid/ncached/README.md

 * prepend
 * cas

-To learn mor about how memcached commands work, have a look at this [guide](https://www.tutorialspoint.com/memcached/memcached_set_data.htm)
+To learn more about how memcached commands work, have a look at this [guide](https://www.tutorialspoint.com/memcached/memcached_set_data.htm)

 ## Client examples